7 of the best summer hikes near Bend, Oregon

 Fee: Free!

-Located in downtown Bend, Oregon, this is a fantastic trail for a mid-afternoon stroll.
+Located in downtown Bend, Oregon, the Deschutes River South Canyon Trail is great for a mid-afternoon stroll.
 This is one of my favorite urban hikes, mostly because it doesn’t feel like you’re in a city at all!
 The trail winds through a Ponderosa pine forest along the Deschutes River, where you’ll get glimpses of river rapids, aquatic birds, and other wildlife.
 It’s a popular trail for trail runners and locals, but you’ll still enjoy some solitude along the way.
 This is our favorite “low-key” hike whenever we stay in Bend.
 We recommend parking at Riverbend Park and walking counter clockwise along the trail.

 Pilot Butte